besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-terraform.md

 #### Proxmox API is slow

 Always consider the fact that the Proxmox API might be a bit slow and Terraform might get conflicting information on the status of VMs.
-This might lead to stuck processes or stuck VMS.To mitigate this I had to run Terraform with 3 jobs max at a time
+This might lead to stuck processes or stuck VMS.
+To mitigate this I had to run Terraform with 3 jobs max at a time

 ```bash
 $ terraform apply --parallelism=3 --auto-approve